 What is Postural Restoration™️

-Standing upright on two legs is a really complicated task, one that it takes kids several years to figure out with any level of success.
-And it requires the processing of a complicated interplay of sense (stretch in muscles, joints & ligaments, pressure in feet and joints and core), activation (using muscles to stabilise, create or absorb forces), resonance (vibrations of the pelvic floor, diaphragm, vocal cords) and spatial awareness (integrating vision, sound, balance, gravity, airflow).
-And to top it off all these processes need to be exquisitely timed with each other AND adaptable to changes in ground stability, head position, direction of movement and focus on tasks like catching a ball.
+Standing upright on two legs is a really complicated task - it took us several years to figure out as children with any level of success.
+Being bipedal requires the processing of a complicated interplay of sense (stretch in muscles, joints & ligaments, pressure in feet and joints and core), activation (using muscles to stabilise, create or absorb forces), resonance (vibrations of the pelvic floor, diaphragm, vocal cords) and spatial awareness (integrating vision, sound, balance, gravity, airflow).

-• Reduced background tension being held in the body for stability, eradicating chronic back, neck and shoulder tension.
+- Reduced background tension being held in the body for stability, eradicating chronic back, neck and shoulder tension.

-• Optimised breathing eliminates hyperventilation and breathlessness, increases aerobic fitness and progressively reduces symptoms of asthma & bronchitis
+- Optimised breathing eliminates hyperventilation and breathlessness, increases aerobic fitness and progressively reduces symptoms of asthma & bronchitis

-• Restoring alternating compression and decompression in the head, jaw and base of skull can permanently relieve chronic tension headaches and migraines, TMJ dysfunction, visual sensitivity and post-concussion symptoms.
+- Restoring alternating compression and decompression in the head, jaw and base of skull can permanently relieve chronic tension headaches and migraines, TMJ dysfunction, visual sensitivity and post-concussion symptoms.

 See, the dirty little secret is this: There isn't just one posture.
 There's two.
 As bipedal animals, humans have two basic ways to organise ourselves against gravity: over the left leg and over the right leg.
 There's always two.
 Every second that we're standing up we're either subtly bouncing weight from right to left, or pushing and shifting weight as we step one foot in front of the other.
 So we have a left-oriented set of postural muscles and a right-oriented set and these muscles work in alternating back-and-forth patterns to give each other a break from the demanding job of resisting gravity.
 Or, at least they should.